Saturday, October 16, 2010

 THE PLOT

-The alien is Styre (Kevin Lindsay), a Sontaran scientist studying the humans to prepare a report for a Sontaran battle fleet.
-The fleet is already on its way, to secure Earth as a foothold in the Sontarans' endless war against the Rutans - leaving very bleak prospects for both the astronauts and the humans on Nerva.
-But the Doctor has a more immediate problem: Sarah has been taken prisoner, and is about to be subjected to the Sontaran's latest experiments!
+That alien is Styre (Kevin Lindsay), a Sontaran Field Major and scientist who is studying the humans in preparation for an invasion.
+The Sontaran battle fleet is already preparing to secure Earth as a foothold in the endless war against the Rutans - which leaves very bleak prospects for both the astronauts and the humans on Nerva.

 CHARACTERS